zkirsan/Credit_Risk_Analysis/README.md

 The Easy Ensemble Classifier is clearly the most efficient model, with the highest accuracy precision, recall, and f1-score.
 Even so, we should be extremely cautious about the 9 percent precision that it provides for High Risk Loans in the Easy Ensemble Adaboost Classifier.

-In addition to that, as you see above on the tables after using SMOTEEN with two different classifiers, it is clear that some accuracy, recall and precision have improved.
+In addition to that, as you see above in the tables after using SMOTEEN, and then two final classifiers, it is clear that some accuracy, recall and precision have improved.